Annotation Infrastructure

 [-G GENE_MODELS_RESOURCE_ID]

-[--col_cnv_type COL_CNV_TYPE]
+[--col-cnv-type COL_CNV_TYPE]

-[--col_pos_end COL_POS_END] [-j JOBS]
+[--col-chrom COL_CHROM] [-j JOBS]

 [-N DASK_CLUSTER_NAME] [-c DASK_CLUSTER_CONFIG_FILE]